 Entities called Registered Automotive Workshops (RAW) import used vehicles into the continent.
 They undergo lengthy application processes for the privilege of importing foreign vehicles, ensuring all cars they carry into Australia meet the nation’s motor standards for safe and secure vehicles.
 RAWs mechanically and electrically modify incoming foreign vehicles so they adhere to Australian laws.
 They also offer their services to public citizens, who can either directly contact a RAW or apply through the Department of Infrastructure and Regional Development to see if their automobile already meets the guidelines for importation.

-Regardless of the selected option, all imported vehicles are subject to hefty import taxes - 5-15% of the vehicle’s value, depending on year of make.
+Regardless of the selected option, much like in the UK all imported vehicles are subject to hefty import taxes - 5-15% of the vehicle’s value, depending on year of make.
 Luxury vehicles (defined as vehicles valued over $65,094.00 AUD as of 2017), are subject to an additional import tax equal to 33% of the cost surpassing the threshold.

 Contrary to popular belief, purchasing a vehicle in Australia isn't exceptionally expensive.
 People looking to purchase economy and mid-size vehicles will find Australia to be roughly on par with, or even cheaper than, their home countries.
 All car owners in Australia can expect to pay for registration costs and mandatory insurance.